Honeymoon from Hell The top 10 destinations gay and lesbian travelers should avoid

 “Despite the potential for unpleasant experiences in certain parts of the world, for the most part, gay acceptance is increasing all around the world,” Collins assures travelers.
 “Even if you avoid places with established cultural biases and laws against homosexuality, this still leaves an incredible variety of amazing places to visit.”

-Couples who’d rather not spend their honeymoon downplaying their romance and worrying about offending the wrong people should thoroughly investigate their destination country and consider traveling to locations not only where homosexuality is legal, but also where there are constitutional protections from discrimination.
+RESEARCH IS KEY Couples who’d rather not spend their honeymoon downplaying their romance and worrying about offending the wrong people should thoroughly investigate their destination country and consider traveling to locations not only where homosexuality is legal, but also where there are constitutional protections from discrimination.
 For safety’s sake, Collins advises brushing up on local laws, customs and attitudes before hopping a plane.
 The following websites will help you plan the perfect, gay-friendly getaway.

 1. The Traveler Safety page of the U.S. Department of State posts travel restrictions and warnings issued against countries around the world.
 Additionally, you can search Human Rights Reports for each country, which outlines societal and governmental abuses, as well as discrimination and acts of violence based on sexual orientation and gender identity.